 Act V: “For God’s Sake”

 In act V the king returns.
 His mother tells him she remained loyal to his wishes.
 After witnessing his grief, she tells him his wife and son are still alive.
 The king then journeys to find his wife and son.
-When he finally reaches them, he acquiesces to the queen’s demands (and boundaries).
+When he finally reaches them, he acquiesces to the queen’s demands, and more importantly, to her boundaries.

 The king represents aspects of the self as well as integration with the outer world.
 Masculine characters have historically been associated with aggression and dominance.
 The king’s emotional surrendering to the love he feels for his wife and son reflects the inevitable softening of defenses as we mature into wholeness.
 Yet the king’s reactions also suggest how attempts to heal ourselves also can heal the men in our lives.
 They too can be inspired to give birth to their own sorrow and take their journeys to wholeness.
 We all have traumas we must overcome and integrate.

 Those of us who go through the process of recovery while in an intimate relationship (regardless of gender) also need our relationships to grow and adapt to accommodate the changes we are making.
 Our ‘kings’ (or ‘queens’) will find themselves in search of us and who we are becoming.
 Like the king in Girl Without Hands, our partners will encounter our newfound empowerment as well as our commitment to wholeness.
 The king must adapt.
 He can’t just storm into the cottage.
 He has to say three times, “For God’s Sake,” not only respecting the queen’s boundaries, but also revering the profound spiritual wisdom that results with recovery from trauma.
 (And I would add he’s a better person for his efforts.)
-And the queen’s changes become visible in the outer world when she uses her newfound power to create the life she wants and deserves.
+The queen’s growth also becomes visible in the outer world when she uses her newfound agency to create the life she wants and deserves.

 Act VI: Happily Ever After